-While the method of operation, also known as modus operandi, consists of techniques, habits, and peculiarities consistent in serial killer’s behavior, investigators might also encounter deliberate alterations of the crime scene or the position of the victim’s body.
+While the method of operation, also known as modus operandi, consists of techniques, habits, and peculiarities in a serial killer’s behavior, investigators may also encounter deliberate alterations of the crime scene or the victim’s body.”

-Sometimes the alterations are made to mislead the investigators and are merely known as staging.
-However, in some cases, the alterations might serve the needs of the killer’s fantasy and are considered a part of his signature and referred to as posing.
+Sometimes, the alterations are made to mislead investigators, and are known as staging.
+In other cases, the particular poses may serve a purpose in the killer’s fantasies and are considered part of their signature, and referred to as posing.

-The act of leaving a victim’s body in an unusual position is a conscious criminal action by an offender to thwart an investigation, shock the finder and investigators of the crime scene, or give perverted pleasure to the killer.
-It could also be a way for the killer to send a message to the police or the public.
+In most cases, leaving a victim’s body in an unusual position is a deliberate act by the offender, intended to hinder the investigation, shock those who discover the crime scene, or provide the killer with perverse satisfaction.
+It may also serve as a means for the killer to convey a message to law enforcement or the public.

-A serial killer may dispose of the body beside a “No Dumping” sign, or as in the case of Henry Lee Lucas, dump it near a prison gate.
+A serial killer may dispose of the body next to a “No Dumping” sign or, as in the case of Henry Lee Lucas, near a prison gate.

 The “Boston Strangler” Albert DeSalvo posed his victims to shock those who discovered the bodies.
-In most cases, DeSalvo left his victims with their genitals exposed toward the door.
+In most cases, DeSalvo left his victims with their genitals exposed towards the door.

 After murdering his sixth victim, 67-year-old Jane Sullivan, DeSalvo left her body in a bathtub in a kneeling position with her bare buttocks exposed.
-Investigators determined that the victim had been murdered in another room and then taken to the bathroom for posing.
+Investigators determined that the victim had been killed in another room and then dragged to the bathroom for posing.

 When DeSalvo was questioned about posing his victims, he said, “I just did it.”

-However, experts believe that the real intention was to shock whoever found the bodies.
+However, experts believe that the true intention was to shock whoever discovered the bodies.
 According to the FBI, such posing is a sign of a disorganized serial killer.

-Often coined as the world’s first serial killer, Jack the Ripper left his victims in sexually degrading positions to emphasize that he considered them disposable.
+Often referred to as the world’s first serial killer, Jack the Ripper left his victims in sexually degrading positions to emphasize that he considered them disposable.

-According to Dr Robert D. Keppel, the Ripper often left the victims’ legs splayed and their genitalia exposed.
-Each murder had some element of posing, from the arrangement of clothes, the placement of a thimble, the splaying of legs, to the arrangement of organs, intestines, and tissues.
+According to Dr. Robert D. Keppel, the Ripper often left the victims’ legs splayed and their genitalia exposed.
+Each murder had some element of posing, involving the arrangement of clothes, the placement of a thimble, the splaying of legs, and the positioning of organs, intestines, and tissues.